 In the women’s snowboard event, Finnerty retained her gold medal title in the big air competition, with a huge 180° to seal the win.
 She then took a second gold in the slopestyle for an impressive 4th year running.
 In the Snowboard Cross (SBX) and Giant Slalom (GS), Finnerty picked up two silvers, missing out in the GS by just 0.2 seconds.
 Fellow Leeds Gryphon Lucy Wyatt made a great first impression claiming 18th in the GS in her first ever snowboarding competition.
 Finally the team picked up 4th in the team duals having been knocked out in the semi finals by eventual winners Loughborough.

 Over in the men’s event, snowboarder and freestyle captain Oliver Chapman was impressive on the jump in the big air event but narrowly missed out on the finals after falling on his 540° attempt in the semis.

 In the women’s ski event it was Jenny Davies who shone claiming two golds in the ski slalom and again in the ski giant slalom.
 Last year Davies was on track for first position but ended up straddling a gate in her second run so this year she was back with a vengeance and put a big distance between herself and second place to claim the gold she deserved.

 As for the men’s ski event, Chris Guest put in a good display finishing 33rd in Ski Slalom and 49th in Ski GS.
 President and freestyle skier James Hough was performing well in the big air but the incredibly high standard of the group prevented him reaching the top eight to go through to the finals.
 It was Team GB athletes who claimed first and second in men’s ski disciplines.
-Click here for a list of full results from the weekend.

 A huge congratulations to Gillian, Jenny and the rest of the team who headed to BUCS dry slope.
 Looking forward to seeing your achievements in the rest of the season!